 In fifty years' time, Park Wood will have a resilient structure within its ancient woodland by providing a good range of different habitats typical of this lowland mixed broadleaved woodland type.
 There will be a mosaic of areas managed within a coppice rotation interspersed by areas of high forest managed through minimal intervention.
 Linked to the active coppice areas will be a wide ride habitat centered on the main tracks whose edges are coppiced on a short rotation which will exhibit a good range of specialist calcareous ground flora plants as well as woody shrub species.
-Through the active management of the coppiced areas and ride edge management habitat for a range of invertebrate, bird and mammal species, including woodland specialist species which rely on temporary open space, will be provided for such as the Duke of Burgundy fritillary which may have returned to this site.
+Through the active management of the coppiced areas and ride edges habitat for a range of invertebrate, bird and mammal species, including woodland specialist species which rely on temporary open space, will be provided.

 Park Wood will have probably lost most of the ash trees to the ash dieback fungus, but there may be a few individual ash trees which will have survived.
 Ash will have been replaced by other species which will become established by natural regeneration as the tree canopy opens up such as field maple, hornbeam, sweet chestnut and sycamore, particularly in the minimal intervention areas.
-The yew grove will remain dominated by yew along with woody shrub species where there are gaps in the canopy.
+The yew groves will remain dominated by yew along with woody shrub species where there are gaps in the canopy.
 Minimal intervention will allow natural processes to occur which will in time lead to more diverse habitat structures being present.
 There will be an increase in the age of the trees and the accumulation of dead and decaying wood which will help to support a large range of invertebrates and fungi.
 In addition, as the trees of coppice origin senesce there will be an increasing prevalence of coppice stools splitting and falling apart.
 This will not only help to generate more dead and decaying wood but also allow the regeneration of an understory through increasing light levels.